leosunmo/jt/README.md

 # jt

-Tiny command-line tool for creating JIRA issues with a summary/title and optionally a description.
+Tiny command-line tool for creating JIRA issues with a summary, description and optionally a parent.

 ## Installation
 If you have go install locally, compile and install with: